tsangiotis/JekyllForAndroid/README.md

 	- Content (of course)
 - Markdown Preview (using [bypass](http://uncodin.github.io/bypass/))
 - If not published the post stays as a draft
+- View posts

 ##To be done:

-- View posts
-- Delete posts
+- Edit/Delete posts

 #To compile